Urban Challenges in Lagos – clean water, sanitation and energy

 Sanitation

 The number of diagnosed cases of diseases such as dysentery and cholera has increased in Lagos.
 This is due to drinking water containing chemical and bacterial pollution.
-The main cause of pollution is the lack of effective sewerage systems in the city.
+The main cause of pollution is the city’s lack of effective sewerage systems.
 Sewage is washed away by rainwater into open drains.
 This water then carries the pollutants to rivers and the lagoon.
-Sewage also reaches groundwater sources through leaking septic tanks and pit latrines (pits used to deposit human waste).
+Sewage also reaches groundwater through leaking septic tanks and pit latrines (pits used to deposit human waste).
 Pollutants can then contaminate water in wells and boreholes.
 The water sold by street vendors can also be affected as the water comes from the same sources.

 The densely packed squatter settlements make it very difficult to provide proper sanitation.